rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 **PRINT_START** performs the following steps:

 1. Homes and levels the gantry.
-2. Performs a heatsoak.
-Note that the heatsoak cycle can be terminated early by selecting RESUME or executing the WAIT_QUIT macro.
+2. Performs a heat-soak.
+Note that the heat-soak cycle can be terminated early by selecting RESUME or executing the WAIT_QUIT macro.
-3. Re-homes and levels the gantry once heatsoaked.
+3. Re-homes and levels the gantry once heat-soaked.
 4. Applies Adaptive Mesh.
 5. Brings the hotend to temperature.
 6. Executes a purge line from the front left across the X-axis for easy verification.
 The extrusion rate of the purge line is calculated based on the [nozzle_diameter] value.